Mastaba of Kanefer

-The mastaba of Kanefer (G 2150) is located in Giza western Cemetery at the third row behind the core mastaba G 2100.The owner was identified as Prince Kanefer ["KҘ(j)-nfr"] (Note: Alternative translations: Kai-neferu dated to the reign of Menkaure. or Kanufer.)
+The mastaba of Kanefer (G 2150) is located in Giza western Cemetery at the third row behind the core mastaba G 2100.The owner was identified as Prince Kanefer ["Kꜣ(j)-nfr"] (Note: Alternative translations: Kai-neferu dated to the reign of Menkaure. or Kanufer.)

 Part of the project to build the Great Pyramid on the Giza Plateau, in the Fourth dynasty under the reign of Pharaoh Khufu, included also the construction of a group mastabas arranged in rows on the western and eastern slopes of the pyramid.
-The king’s project idea was the western cemetery reserved for members of the high ranks families and admistrators of the court and the eastern cemetery for the king's own family.
+The king’s project idea was the western cemetery reserved for members of the high ranks families and administrators of the court and the eastern cemetery for the king's own family.

 Genesis

 Cemetery G 2100 at Giza West Field was excavated within the German-Austrian archaeological concession in 1912–1929 and summarised by George Reisner.
 The cemetery clearly forms a discreet unit, and while Khufu-era mastaba cores may be distinguished from later subsidiary structures added to the area, discernment of the precise evolution of the cemetery awaits further research.
 In its final form, the cemetery came to consist of thirteen major mastabas cores and a host of later minor subsidiary sepulchres.
 Reisner divided the major tombs into two sections, an earlier western half, and a later eastern half.
 Each half contains two north–south rows of mastabas, and the regularity of their layout increases as one moves from west to east.

 Each tomb owner was an individual of a certain status, who worked in a certain area of administration centrally controlled by the king, and who had a network of family and other social relationships.
 These and many other aspects of the tomb owner's social situation influenced his decision to create the tomb, its size, specific location in the cemetery, the resources available for its construction and the workshop that was used at the time, and finally the content and execution of the interior decoration while respecting the established canons of religious rituals of belief in an afterlife, indeed.
 The actual construction of these mastabas, mentioned above, was already carried out as part of the building project of the pyramid during Khufu-era, but their interior decoration was entirely of a later date according to the specifications of their owners, some of whom could be identified by name, many mastabas are anonymous and some of them were unfinished completely.
 The core cemetery G2100 construction is dated to year 5 of Khufu’s reign for the first and second rows, the third, including mastaba G 2150, later on in reign year 15th are conjectured.